Skip to Content

 Hot Honey Lemon Pepper Wings

-Hot honey lemon pepper chicken wings on a plate with vegetables.
+Hot honey lemon pepper wings on a plate.

-• Chicken Wings: Two pounds of chicken wings feeds my family of four with leftovers, but adjust the recipe if you’re feeding a crowd.
-Make it easy on yourself and purchase chicken wings split into drums and flats.
-I usually buy uncooked chicken wings from Costco.
+• Chicken Wings: Skip the legwork and purchase chicken wings split into a combination of drums and flats; I usually buy uncooked chicken wings from Costco.

-• Sauce: What would Hot Honey wings be without Mike’s Hot Honey?
-Combine the flavorful condiment with butter, fresh lemon juice, hot sauce, lemon pepper seasoning, cayenne, and black pepper to finish the wings.
+• Hot Honey Lemon Pepper Sauce: Make homemade honey lemon pepper glaze with Mike’s Hot Honey, unsalted butter, fresh lemon juice and zest, your favorite hot sauce (I love Crystal’s), lemon pepper seasoning, cayenne pepper, and black pepper to finish the wings.

 Additions and Substitutions